corno/bass-clarinet/README.md

 `onclosetaggedunion` - indication that a tagged union was closed

 `onend` - indication that the closed stream has ended.

-`onready` - indication that the stream has reset.

 # roadmap